mc4117/Mariana-Numerical-assignment/ReadMe.txt

 numerical_methods.py (contains functions which compute the numerical schemes)

-plotting_functions.py (contains functions which produce the graphs for the report, as well as functions which compute the error between the analytic solution and numerical solutions)
+plotting_functions.py (contains functions which produce the graphs for the report)

+error_functions.py (contains functions which compute the error between the analytic solution and numerical solutions)

 in the src folder.

-The dispersion_graph.py is a standalone python script which used to produce the figure in the report which compares the dispersion relations of the numerical schemes and the analytic solution.
+The dispersion_graph.py is a standalone python script which is used to produce the figure in the report which compares the dispersion relations of the numerical schemes to the dispersion relation of the analytic solution.